Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ## **Step 5 - Running Execution Controller**

-<Highlight color="red">что такое EC, как он работает, зачем он нужен</Highlight>

-Execution Controller allows processing and further distribution of requests from the blockchain.

-Every 5 minutes the script will check if there are any orders in the status New or Processing that contain your offer.
-If there are any, it will complete them using the resource file to access your uploaded data / solution.

-<Highlight color="red">добавить описание про active / inactive</Highlight>
+### About EC

+A critical part of running and maintaining an active offer is the hosting of an Execution Controller.
+EC will check every 5 minutes for new orders containing your offer.
+If there are, the Execution Controller will use your offer private key to decrypt and allow it to process securely.
+Because Super Protocol is decentralized, the responsibility for hosting this component belongs to the provider.

+**Important:** if an order does not receive a response from your Execution Controller, then the entire order will not process and hang indefinitely, which is not a user-friendly experience for customers.
+We understand that some offers will be created and then abandoned.
+This is why Marketplace will place your offer into an **Inactive** category if it does not respond within 15 minutes.
+This is done to warn users that this offer is likely no longer supported by its provider.
+Providers can reactivate their offers by contacting our support in Discord (see [Moderation Guidelines](/developers/moderation/)).

+### Creating an EC order

+For your convenience, we have made a special offer with an Execution Controller script that can run as a regular order in the TEE.

-In this step you need to launch a Marketplace offer with your own data.
-You can do this entirely using Marketplace GUI or using SPCTL.
+In this step you will need to create an Execution Controller order with with your own data.
+You can do this entirely using Marketplace GUI (by adding your own data) or using SPCTL.

 Go to the `<offerType>-execution-controller` directory and put these two files into a single tar.gz archive (let's name it `offer-ec.tar.gz`):
 * `.env` file;